Luqrez/Lagerstyring/README.md

    - Use Visual Studio for backend development
    - Use VS Code for frontend development
    - Or use VS Code for both with appropriate extensions

+3. **Running the Full Stack**:
+   - Use the root-level npm script to start all components:
+     ```bash
+     npm run dev
+     ```
+   - This command:
+     - Starts the backend server on http://localhost:5212
+     - Starts the realtime-bridge on its default port
+     - Starts the frontend server on http://localhost:5173
+   - **Important**: Make sure you have a `.env` file in the root directory with the required environment variables:
+     - SUPABASE_URL
+     - SUPABASE_ANON_KEY
+     - BACKEND_ENDPOINT

 #### Development Cycle